-available data reported by the Energy Information Administration (EIA), which reports spot fuel prices for large fuels markets such as the New York Harbor and the Gulf Coast.
+recent data continues to support EPA's views on the economic principles at play in the RIN market and whether these new data reconfirm our prior conclusions about both RIN cost passthrough and the RIN discount.
+EPA's prior analyses were generally based on publicly available data reported by the Energy Information Administration (EIA), which reports spot fuel prices for large fuels markets such as the New York Harbor and the Gulf Coast.
 Several small refineries claimed that, while RIN cost passthrough and the RIN discount may occur in these larger and more competitive fuels markets, RIN cost passthrough and the RIN discount were not occurring in the local markets into which these small refineries sold gasoline and diesel fuel.
 To assess these claims, EPA analyzed the data we received, including data sets provided by some of the small refinery petitioners located in smaller markets.
 The petitioners submitted the datasets to disprove EPA's conclusions on RIN cost passthrough.
-However, EPA found that the available data, including the more recent data through 2020 and the data received in comments, either could not be used to draw conclusions regarding RIN market dynamics, or, in contrast to the petitioner's claims, actually supported the conclusions that RIN costs are passed through in higher refined product prices and that blended fuel prices are discounted by the price of the RIN and passed through to wholesale purchasers.158 In light of EPA's prior assessments of RIN cost passthrough, its recent assessment for the Proposed Denial and April 2022 SRE Denial, and its latest assessment of the comments and data provided in response to the Proposed Denial, EPA continues to conclude that no obligated party has a structural advantage or disadvantage from the RFS program.
+However, EPA found that the available data, including the more recent data through 2020 and the data received in comments, either could not be used to draw conclusions regarding RIN market dynamics, or, in contrast to the petitioner's claims, actually supported the conclusions that RIN costs are passed through in higher refined product prices and that blended fuel prices are discounted by the price of the RIN and passed through to wholesale purchasers.150 In light of EPA's prior assessments of RIN cost passthrough, its recent assessment for the Proposed Denial, and its latest assessment of the comments and data provided in response to the Proposed Denial, EPA continues to conclude that no obligated party has a structural advantage or disadvantage from the RFS program.
 EPA found these conclusions held not only in the large fuels market previously assessed, but also in the smaller markets EPA examined using non-public market data, as well as the data submitted by the small refineries.
 Each of these assessments is discussed in further detail in the following sections.

-While EPA recognizes that much of this data may not be specific to the compliance years at issue in this action, it demonstrates the price dynamics in the fuels and RIN markets.
-Moreover, EPA's prior analyses indicate that RIN costs were passed through prior to and during the 2016-2021 compliance years.159 EPA's analysis provided herein confirms and supports our prior findings regarding RIN cost passthrough using more recent data.
+While EPA recognizes that much of this data may not be specific to the 2018 compliance year, it demonstrates the price dynamics in the fuels and RIN markets.
+Moreover, EPA's prior analyses indicate that RIN costs were passed through prior to and during the 2018 compliance year.151 EPA's analysis provided herein confirms and supports our prior findings regarding RIN cost passthrough using more recent data.